 YELLOW RIBBON PROGRAM

 This program allows post-9/11 United States veterans—and in some cases, their dependents—to enroll at Dickinson with significantly reduced tuition.
 They may also receive a stipend for books and supplies.
 This initiative opens new doors for veterans and provides them with unprecedented access to higher education.
 Learn more.

 Any student receiving financial aid who also receives scholarships, loans, tuition remission or support from a source other than the college must report the additional aid to the Dickinson Financial Aid Office.
 Such assistance can affect the student's eligibility for assistance from federal and institutional resources.
 The total amount of aid received by the student cannot exceed need as computed by federally approved methodology.
 The college will always reduce or eliminate self-help (loans or work) before reducing grant aid.
-Use iGrad to easily search for outside scholarship opportunities.
+Easily search for outside scholarship opportunities.